skyejacobson/principalHTB/README.md

 Under the `Security` tab we can find a list of encryption data with what seems to be a plaintext password.
 We can save that and then enumerate further.

 Moving towards the `User Management` tab we can find a list of accounts that have username, name, IT role, department, status, and notes.
-All useful information
+We can cross-check the names of the accounts with the context of the passsword to determine that the user `svc-deploy` would be the correct one to login to.